-All of these technological solutions would meet the project objective of reinforcing the transmission network in Kildare, Meath and Dublin to support economic growth and a rising population albeit with different performance in various aspects.
+All of these options would meet the project objective of reinforcing the transmission network in Kildare, Meath and Dublin to support economic growth and a rising population albeit with different performance in various aspects.

-Further details for each of these options are provided in Sections 5 to 7 of this report, where each technology is considered consecutively.
+Further details for each of these options are provided in Sections 5 to 8 of this report, where each is considered consecutively.